telerik/blazor-docs/components/dateinput/overview.md

 * Validation - see the [Input Validation]({%slug common-features/input-validation%}) article.

-* `ValidateOn` - configures the event that will trigger the validation (if the validation is enabled).
-Read more in the [Validation Mode for Simple Inputs]({%slug common-features/input-validation%}#validation-mode-for-simple-inputs) section.
+* `ValidateOn` - configures the event that will trigger validation (if validation is enabled).
+Read more at [Validation Mode for Simple Inputs]({%slug common-features/input-validation%}#validation-mode-for-simple-inputs).

 @[template](/_contentTemplates/date-inputs/format-placeholders.md#format-placeholder)